Rajdeepc/hydra/README.md

 # Hydra - The simplest State Management Library for React

 Introducing the simplest and not yet another state management library for React.
 The project started as a learning project ot understand the depth and roots of redux and flux.
-Digging deep into the core files of these libraries I started writing my own state management library which is smaller yet powerful..
+Digging deep into the core files of these libraries I started writing my own state management library which is smaller and powerful

-You can use this code as a learning material to understand the redux codebase how createStore, combineReducer, bindActionCreators work in tandom.
+You can use this code as a learning material to understand the redux codebase how createStore, combineReducer, Provider , connect and bindActionCreators work in Redux or build your own.

-I will scale this up as time permists.
-In the mean time if someone wants to contribute to this project feel free to open a PR.

-**RoadMap:**<br>
-1 — createStore() - Done<br>
-2 — combineReducers(), <br>
-3 — Provider and <br>
-4 — connect()<br>
+Will be working on this for the next couple of month to minify the pitfalls of Redux and make better Error Handling cases for developers to debugg and understand the Redux workflow, Time Travel and Relay.

+## RoadMap
+ * Provider
+ * connect()

-## Download and installation instructions - Coming Soon
+## Download and installation instructions
+Coming Soon

 License: MIT